AKWAD-Dragons/Renderer/README.md

 A Falcon micro-framework package to manage UI states reactively based on custom BLoC and reactive extenstions.

 ##### Why Renderer?
-Fluent came to be able to inject the refeshing UI states reactively in flutter widget tree with minimum effort.
+Renderer came to be able to inject the refeshing UI states reactively in flutter widget tree with minimum effort.

 ### Installation